 About the Committee

 The Municipal Heritage Committee advises Dutton Dunwich’s Municipal Council on heritage matters, including the designation of properties and landscapes under the Ontario Heritage Act.
 It also compiles a list of architecturally interesting properties for inclusion on the municipal heritage register.
-The Committee consists of four community volunteers, a municipal Councillor, the Chief Administrative Officer, Planner and Secretary.
-It meets monthly and researches properties of interest, bringing them to the attention of staff and Council. .
+The Committee consists of six community volunteers, a municipal Councillor, Planner and Executive Assistant.
+It meets monthly and researches properties of interest, bringing them to the attention of staff and Council.

 One of the Municipality's Official Plan's objectives is "to protect and enhance the cultural and natural heritage resources of the municipality."